svr93/backbone.viewstack-0.9.3-fork/README.md

 ### Swipe to go back

 If your app can be loaded on views part way down the stack, you can declare a stack array in the view that is being shown.
 There is a caveat, though.
 The viewstack defaults to `window.history.back()` when swiping to go back, but this will not work when there is no history.
 Apps that could load part way down the stack should pass `isLinear: false` when initializing the stack and manage the router's navigation in the `show` method of each view.
 See the [demo](http://creative-licence-digital.github.io/backbone.viewstack/demo/public/) for an example of this.
+You can also prevent swiping by setting `preventPop: true` on the view in question.

 ### Event management